Logo ESPAÑOL

 Sea turtles have traversed the world's oceans since before the dinosaurs roamed the earth.
 Five of the world's seven marine turtle species can be found off the coast of the Baja California peninsula.
 All are endangered.
 Learn about turtle biology and the people who are trying to save these magnificent living fossils.

 You'll find links to the class handouts used at ISSI (Intensive Spanish Summer Institute) here and in the ISSI archives.
-You can also link to the vocabulary list for this topic or see the spanish translation by clicking on individual words in the text below.
+You can also link to the vocabulary list for this topic or see the spanish translation by clicking on individual red words in the text below.

 Sea Turtle Natural History